Shredded Pork Tortilla Salad

 - 1/8 cup sour cream

-- Heat canola oil in a deep fryer or a large deep cast iron pan deep enough to hold the tortilla frying basket.
-One tortilla at a time center a tortilla onto the bottom part of the metal basket gently tucking in without tearing the tortilla.
-Set the insert top of the tortilla basket into the lower piece with the fitted tortilla then lower basket into oil and fry until golden about three to four minutes.
-Set aside each fried tortilla basket onto paper towels lined on top a cookie sheet.
+- Frying the Tortilla Baskets: Heat canola oil in a deep fryer.
+One tortilla at a time center a tortilla onto the bottom part of the metal tortilla basket, gently tucking in without tearing the tortilla, set the top basket onto the positioned tortilla, lower basket into the hot oil and fry until golden about three to four minutes.
+Transfer fried tortilla baskets to the paper towel lined baking sheet.
 Use care when removing fried tortillas as both the basket and tortillas will be very hot right out of the fryer.
-Set aside cooked tortilla baskets until ready for assembly.

-- Mash avocado to smooth then squeeze in the fresh lime juice and stir well.
-Stir in the tomato, the fresh chopped cilantro, and salt.
-Check seasoning adding in more salt according to taste.
-Set aside until ready to assemble.
+- Preparing the Guacamole: Mash avocado to smooth then squeeze in the fresh lime juice and stir well.
+Stir in the tomato, onion, cilantro, and salt, check seasoning adjusting to taste

-- Pour the canned re-fried beans into a saute pan and turn on very low heat, stir in chopped fresh jalapeno pepper and 2 finely chopped scallions.
+- Preparing the Re-Fried Beans: Spoon the canned re-fried beans into a small sauce pan, cook until hot on very low heat, stir in chopped fresh jalapeno pepper and 2 finely chopped scallions

-- Spoon about two tablespoons of re-fried beans into the bottom of each fried tortilla cup.
-Top beans with around a quarter cup each thin strips of romaine lettuce.
-Next, layer on a couple spoonfuls of the shredded pork in the small amount of liquid broth, sprinkle on shredded cheddar cheese, then dollop on a spoonful of the fresh guacamole with a dot of sour cream.
-Sprinkle with the fresh chopped tomatoes evenly distributed around the outer circumference surrounding the guacamole then finish sprinkling all about fresh chopped cilantro then garnishing with fresh cilantro leaves and a wedge of fresh lime.
+- Assembling the Finish for Shredded Pork Tortilla Salad: Spoon about two tablespoons of re-fried beans into the bottom of each fried tortilla cup, top with some romaine lettuce strips.
+Next, layer on a couple spoonfuls of the shredded pork in the small amount of liquid broth.
+Sprinkle over the cheddar cheese, then dollop on a spoonful of the fresh guacamole and dot with sour cream.
+Sprinkle over the chopped tomatoes and cilantro.
+Garnish with cilantro leaves and a wedge of fresh lime